Financial-Times/dotcom-page-kit/packages/anvil/README.md

 }
 ```

 The `plugins` property can be used to provide a list of plugin package names.
 These plugins should be installed in your project as development dependencies.
-When executing the command line tool all of the plugins defined here will be loaded and registered.
+When executing the command line tool all of the plugins defined here will be loaded.

 The `settings` property is used to provide configuration to the tool or plugins.
 Please check the individual plugin documentation for details about the configuration required.